ajslater/picopt/README.md

 Sequenced Images, like animated GIFs and WebP, most of the time, should be converted to a compressed video format like HEVC or VP9.
 There are several situations where this is impractical and so Animated WebP is now a good substitute.

+### Conversion

+By default picopt does not convert images between formats.
+You must turn on conversion to PNG or WebP explicitly.

+## <a name="formats">Formats</a>

+- By default picopt will optimize GIF, JPEG, PNG and WEBP images.
+- Picopt can optionally optimize ZIP, ePub, and CBZ containers.
+- Picopt can be told to convert lossless images such as BPM, PPM, GIF, TIFF into PNG, and all of the mentioned lossless formats into WebP.
+- Picopt can covert Animated GIFS into Animated WebP files.
+- Picopt can covert RAR files into Zipfiles and CBR files into CBZ files.

 ## <a name="programs">External Programs</a>

+Picopt will perform some minor optimization on most formats natively without using external programs, but this is not very good compared to the optimizations external programs can provide.

 ### JPEG

 To optimize JPEG images.
 Picopt needs one of [mozjpeg](https://github.com/mozilla/mozjpeg) or [jpegtran](http://jpegclub.org/jpegtran/) on the path. in order of preference.

-### PNG, PNM, GIF, BMP
+### PNG

-To optimize lossless images like PNG, PNM, GIF, and BMP, picopt requires either [optipng](http://optipng.sourceforge.net/) or [pngout](http://advsys.net/ken/utils.htm) be on the path.
+To optimize PNG images or convert other lossless formats to PNG picopt requires either [optipng](http://optipng.sourceforge.net/) or [pngout](http://advsys.net/ken/utils.htm) be on the path.
 Optipng provides the most advantage, but best results will be had by using pngout as well.

 ### Animated GIF

 Animated GIFs are optimized with [gifsicle](http://www.lcdf.org/gifsicle/) if it is available.
-Picopt nag you to convert your file to [HTML5 video](http://gfycat.com/about), but does not provide this service itself.

 ### WebP